pguso/hostkit/README.md

 Hostkit - Community Edition
 ===========================

-Just started to develop a new version of hostkit a hosting billing system.
+Just started to develop a new version of hostkit a hosting billing system on symfony 3.